SuyogKumawat/OpenSource/README.md

 # Contribute to Open Source
-Create your First PR and get Free T-Shirts Give Away By Digital Ocean
+👉Create your First PR and get Free T-Shirts Give Away By Digital Ocean

-Support open source and pick a limited edition T-shirt or plant a tree.
+👉Support open source and pick a limited edition T-shirt or plant a tree.

-Follow the given below steps
+👉Follow the given below steps

 Step1: Fork this repository by click the Fork button in the top right of this page or simply click here.